Rasmus-Emil-H/boar/README.md

 ### Allowed http methods from the model

-The allowed http method should be manually be specified to avoid fuzzing and other jacksters.
+The allowed http methods should be manually be specified to avoid fuzzing and other jacksters.
 Like below.

 ```